 This program is designed to be a flexible education pathway for military service-members and civilians in the Pikes Peak region.

 For service-members, this program complements Professional Military Education (PME) by delving into critical thinking and leader fundamentals.
-Completing the course sequence will provide relevant professional knowledge necessary for advancement and will contribute to greater opportunities for promotion.
-Additional outcomes include building credits towards a BA degree at UCCS and employment potential in the civilian sector.
+Completing the certificate will provide professional knowledge necessary for advancement and will contribute to greater opportunities for promotion.
+Additional outcomes include building credits towards a BA degree and employment potential in the civilian sector.

 Reasons to complete the Certificate

-Advance your military career or become successful in higher education and the civilian sector – UCCS will prepare you for both.
+Advance your career and become successful in higher education and the civilian sector – UCCS will prepare you for both.

 Take advantage of our Military Credit Transfer policy

 Earn your Certificate while on Active Duty – your BA and MA once you separate (Pathway)

-Online flexibility with targeted physical campus support for military members
+Online flexibility with physical campus support and genuine connection to your instructors

-Promotion points earned with credential completion (i.e., E-5 to E-6 promotion would result in approximately $5000 per year raise)
+Promotion points earned with credential completion (for military members - approximately $5000 per year raise when promoted)

 Education and skills that will enhance promote-ability